Carlota Joaquina of Spain: Queen

+Queen dowager

 Pedro, Emperor of Brazil, now became King of Portugal as well, but knowing that carrying out the duties of both positions would be impossible, Pedro abdicated in Portugal and made his eldest daughter Maria the Queen of Portugal as well as betrothing her to Miguel, his younger brother.
 In the meantime, Carlota Joaquina's daughter, the Infanta Isabel Maria was to be Regent in Portugal instead of Carlota Joaquina, who ordinarily would have held such a post as Queen Dowager.
 About two years later the little queen set out for Portugal, only to find upon arrival at Gibraltar that her uncle and fiancé had not only removed the regent, but declared himself King of Portugal.

-Queen Carlota Joaquina died at the Queluz Royal Palace, outside of Sintra.
-It is speculated whether she died because of natural causes or whether she, in fact, killed herself.
+Despite faithfully supporting her favourite son Miguel in his intrigues to usurp the throne, their relationship gradually deteriorated and she lost all her political influence, ending up being banished from the court again, taking up residence at the Queluz Palace, where she lived eccentrically and tried in vain to regain her lost power.
+Abandoned by all her family and betrayed by her friends and allies, Queen Carlota Joaquina died alone at the Queluz Royal Palace, outside of Sintra.
+It is speculated whether she died because of natural causes or whether she had ended her own life.

 Issue

 Carlota Joaquina married King João VI of Portugal in 1785 and had nine children.